 1

-1. Expert content paired with SEO will continue to be a differentiator.
+1. Content-driven SEO will continue to be a differentiator.

 We’ll continue to see more and more content, so creating unique, high-quality content with SEO in mind will be critical.
 Organic search is a big driver of website traffic, so it’s important that all content is written with SEO in mind.
 This ensures that content is showing up in relevant search results.
 But you can’t just write content and stuff it with keywords.
 Search engines are smarter than that.
 You need to fill your content with unique expert insights to help the content stand out and provide real value to your audience.